Corporate GovernanceCorporate Governance Guidelines

 3

-If a Director falls under the criteria for considering dismissal prescribed by the Company, such as a continuation of poor business performance in a certain period or an occurrence of a significant scandal, the Company will consider as to whether or not it is necessary to dismiss the Director.
-If the dismissal is deemed relevant in consideration of external environmental factors, etc., the Board of Directors will determine that it dismisses the person from Representative Director, Director with titles and other positions and does not nominate the person as a reelection candidate for Director.
+If a Director falls under the criteria for considering dismissal prescribed by the Company, such as a continuation of poor business performance in a certain period or an occurrence of a significant scandal, the Company shall consider as to whether or not it is necessary to dismiss the Director.
+If the dismissal is deemed appropriate in consideration of external environmental factors, etc., the Board of Directors shall determine to dismiss the person from the post of Representative Director, Director with titles and other positions and shall not nominate the person as a reelection candidate for Director.

 (Composition of the Audit and Supervisory Board)